HarbourMasters/Shipwright/README.md

 ## Additional Setup Information

-The Ship of Harkinian uses a proprietary versioning system consisting of a sci-fi film name followed by a phonetic alphabet code word.
-The motion-picture name represents a major release version which increments with the addition of many new features and bug fixes.
+The Ship of Harkinian uses a proprietary versioning system consisting of a sci-fi film character followed by a phonetic alphabet code word.
+The film character represents a major release version which increments with the addition of many new features and bug fixes.
 The code word represents a minor release version which increments with small updates mainly comprised of bug fixes.
 For example, `DECKARD ALFA`.

 ### The Extraction Tool